pharmbio/omero/dev/README.md

 container as `/scripts`
 This makes all edits in the `./import-images-omero-v1.py` reflected inside omero-server container

-**OBS, note that it might take some time before servers are up, and then you might get a connection error from script, e.g. `Exception: Ice.SocketException:
+**OBS**, note that it might take some time before servers are up, and then you might get a connection error from script, e.g. `Exception: Ice.SocketException:
-Cannot assign requested address`**
+Cannot assign requested address`

      docker exec -it omero-server-dev /scripts/import-images-omero-v1.py